 Robert Morse, in his marvelous "biography of São Paulo," a subtitle that serves to grammatically animate the city in much the same way that Andrade does in Paulicéia, writes that

 in São Paulo, as in the whole Western World, the early years of this century were marked by childlike exuberance, by naive conceptions of "happiness" and cultural refinement, and by the naive belief that these commodities were inevitable rewards for pecuniary success in a world of increasingly numerous and remunerative opportunities.
 The most vital foreign influences were not those in which the city passively acquiesced but those which answered its new rhythms of life.
-(202-203)
+(202-203) It would now be appropriate to examine how these primes regarding the urbanization of a Brazilian poetic voice are carried out in representative texts of the two dozen compositions that make up Paulicéia desvairada.

 To a certain extent, Elizabeth Lowe is correct in identifying Andrade's "Romantic pose in relation to the city that he embraced and rejected with equal passion" (94) -- that is, insofar as regards a measure of pathetic fallacy.
 Lowe does not explain what she means by a "Romantic pose," although one suspects that it has to do with the emotional engagement of the poet with the cityscape, although I would insist that this is not so much a measure of reading into the city the turbulence of the poet's own soul, but rather, in a more Whitmanesque way, the manner in which the poetic voice engages with the awesome array of spectacle the city presents (I believe this is the case with DiAntonio's concepto of Andradian "pritivism," a stance often associated with the romantic).
 If the recurring synthetic motif of this spectacle is the Arlequinal, the dazzle of the harlequin's outfit and comportment provide the best cipher of that spectacle.
 Thus, in the following text, "Paisagem No. 1 (there are four), the poetic voice recounts a personalized engagement with the city: